NorthOC/thefriendlyskies.github.io/content/article/fighter-jets-of-all-time.md

 {{< img src="/03042025/cover.jpg" id="i\_plane" caption="US Air Force / Wikimedia" alt="F-100D Super Sabre aircraft in the sky">}}

 As of 2025, the Mikoyan-Gurevich MiG-25 remains the fastest fighter jet still in service, capable of reaching Mach 2.83.
-But what about the fastest fighter jets of all time?

 The history of supersonic fighter jets dates back to the 1950s.
 The Douglas F4D Skyray was the first naval fighter to [break the sound barrier](https://www.youtube.com/watch?v=F9as8wth8UI) in level flight, reaching a top speed of 752.9 mph (1,211.7 km/h) or Mach 1 on October 3, 1953.
 Meanwhile, the first jet fighter aircraft [to achieve Mach 1](https://airandspace.si.edu/collection-objects/north-american-f-100d-super-sabre/nasm_A19781577000) was the North American F-100 Super Sabre, with a maximum speed of 924 mph (1,487 km/h) or Mach 1.4.